jayetri/DrugEHRQA-A-Question-Answering-Dataset-on-Structured-and-Unstructured-Electronic-Health-Records/README.md

     python generate_multimodal_dataset.py -i merged_queries/query8.xlsx -o outputs/query8.xlsx -a 1 -p 1
     python generate_multimodal_dataset.py -i merged_queries/query9.xlsx -o outputs/query9.xlsx -a 3 -p 1

-Note: This dataset is submitted as part of 'NeurIPS 2021 Track Datasets and Benchmarks Round 2'.
-The code for dataset generation from scratch will be updated here, after it is accepted by NeurIPS.
+Note: This dataset is submitted as part of 'LREC 2022'.
+The code for dataset generation from scratch will be updated here, after it is accepted by LREC.